metal-gogo/github-workflow/README.md

 15. I added a simple and elegant fade-out/fade-in transition to navigate through pages.
 This was really simple leveraging NuxtJS super powers.
 16. I used [Axios](https://github.com/axios/axios) to consume the Github API.
 17. I decided to use [Firebase](https://firebase.google.com/) for hosting.
 It's super easy to use, and it provides a great hosting platform for static web applications.

+## Wrap-up

+So...
+My time for this demo is up.
+If I had more time I would do the following things next:

+* Fix PWA module issues.
+* Improve the validations on the forms.
+* Improve the feedback of what could be wrong on the forms.
+* Make sure that every information on the state is mantained and shown on every step.